mvrt-115/MVRT_Site/app/resources/trainings.md

 [Git]
 : How to use a git repository and overview of command line for git.

+## Math

+[Calculus]
+: A basic overview of calculus, from limits to transforms.

 [Electrical Measurements]: /files/electrical-measurements.pptx
 [Electrical Measurements Worksheet]: /files/electrical-measurements-worksheet.pdf